-Supervision: The district is ensuring that all health staff are effectively supervised.
+Supervision: This district is ensuring that all health staff are effectively supervised.
 A system is in place for provision of routine supervisory support to staff.

-Emergency Transport System: Bicycle ambulances have been given to our communities.
+Emergency Transport System: In some districts bicycle ambulances have been given to our communities.
 The District Health Office is responsible for ensuring that the ETS vehicles are functional at all times and that ETS riders are given the support and encouragement they need to provide a service that is operational 24/7.